-A strategy focused on bottle recycling Sources ALMA has been using recycled plastic in the manufacture of its bottles since 2009 in order to preserve natural resources.
+A strategy focused on bottle recycling

+Sources ALMA has been using recycled plastic in the manufacture of its bottles since 2009 in order to preserve natural resources.
 To achieve this, the Group has set up its own plastic recycling plant in France.
-In 2021, a second recycling site was inaugurated at Saint-Yorre, the first recycling centre to be integrated into a bottling site.
+In 2021, a second recycling site was inaugurated at Saint-Yorre, the first recycling centre to be integrated into a water bottling site.
 In 2023, its third FILAO recycling site, based in Belgium, came on stream.
-With this third recycling site, Sources ALMA is now able to recycle the entire volume of bottles that the company sells on the French market in equivalent tonnage.
+With this third recycling site, Sources ALMA is now able to recycle the entire volume of bottles that the company sells on the French market (in equivalent tonnage).
 Sources ALMA manufactures its own recycled plastic for use in its bottles.

-In 2014, a further step was taken in Sources ALMA's "bottle to bottle" recycling commitment with the introduction of empty bottle collection machines installed in supermarket car parks, to directly collect post-consumer bottles for recycling in a short circuit and raise consumer awareness of sorting and recycling (see point 4).
+Already by 2014, a further step had been implemented in Sources ALMA's "bottle to bottle" recycling commitment with the introduction of empty bottle collection machines installed in supermarket car parks, to directly collect post-consumer bottles for recycling in a short circuit and raise consumer awareness of sorting and recycling (see point 4).

 The integration of the collection and recycling stages within the company reflects its desire to integrate environmental issues upstream and to commit to a circular and virtuous "bottle-to-bottle" economy.

 The circularity of the PET bottle in 10 steps

-When consumers return the bottles to the collection machines, they are immediately ground into flakes by the machine, avoiding steps 6, 7 and 8 2.
-Climate change: a challenge already taken on board 2.1 CLIMATE CHANGE MITIGATION POLICY Sources ALMA has been involved in the fight against climate change for many years, with a development strategy based firstly on making bottles lighter and secondly on recycling and incorporating recycled materials into bottles (see point 4).
-The eco-design of bottles therefore remains the major lever for decarbonising the business.
+When consumers return the bottles to the collection machines, they are immediately ground into flakes by the machine, avoiding steps 6, 7 and 8

+2. Climate change: a challenge already taken on board

+2.1 CLIMATE CHANGE MITIGATION POLICY

+Sources ALMA has been involved in the fight against climate change for many years, with a development strategy based firstly on making bottles lighter and secondly on recycling and incorporating recycled materials into bottles (see point 4).
+The eco-design of bottles remains the major lever for decarbonising the business.
 The entire production tool has been optimised to reduce the bottle's carbon footprint as much as possible.

 In 2019, Sources ALMA took the first step by carrying out its first carbon assessment on all its French sites (and its Italian site).
 The costings and studies have confirmed that the decarbonisation levers chosen to date by Sources ALMA are consistent with its decarbonisation objectives.
 They have made it possible to consolidate a roadmap to 2023 that formalises the commitments and main guidelines to be followed.
-Commitments already made Reduce CO2 emissions per litre bottled 20% Reduce energy consumption per bottle bottled

-10% in 2024 vs. 2019 The main decarbonisation levers identified today in the decarbonisation roadmap are: - Continue to reduce the weight of containers across all product ranges; - Continue to include recycled PET in all containers; - Continuing to improve the energy efficiency of our production facilities; - Improve freight performance and, in particular, develop new rail freight projects.
+The main decarbonisation levers identified today in the decarbonisation roadmap are:

+- Continue to reduce the weight of containers across all product ranges; - Continue to include recycled PET in containers; - Continue to improve the energy efficiency of our production facilities; - Decarbonise the energy mix at ALMA Sources; - Improve FRET performance with new projects.

 Following this initial exercise, and with a view to continuous improvement, Sources ALMA carried out life cycle analyses on some of its brands in 2022 in order to obtain a more detailed analysis of the environmental footprint.
 Sources ALMA identified the impact of the different categories of emissions on the basis of the logistics model.
 This in turn enabled us to identify reduction levers for each brand and to guide strategic choices to reduce their environmental impact.
-The Cristaline bottle performs very well in terms of carbon emissions, with a carbon footprint lower than the average for bottles in the sector
+The Cristaline bottle performs very well in terms of carbon emissions, with a carbon footprint lower than the average for bottles in the sector4.